EthWorks/truffle-zeppelin-boilerplate/README.md

 ## Running tests

-1. [Optional] Start the TestRPC mock ethereum client if you don't have a client configured for testing.
+1. [Optional] Start the Ganache CLI mock ethereum client if you don't have a client configured for testing.

 _Note: please run this in a separate console_

 ```
-yarn run dev:testrpc
+yarn run dev:ganache
 ```

-2. Start the TestRPC mock ethereum client if you don't have a client configured for testing
+2. Run tests

 ```
 yarn run dev:test